Wet markets in China: Wildlife markets

-The trade of wildlife is not common in China, particularly in large cities, and most wet markets in China do not contain live or wild animals besides fish held in tanks.
-In the early 1980s, small-scale wildlife farming began under the Chinese economic reform.
+The trade of wildlife is not common in China, particularly in large cities, and most food markets in China do not contain live or wild animals besides fish held in tanks.
+In the early 1980s, small-scale wildlife farming began under the reform and opening up.
 It began to expand nationwide with government support in the 1990s, but was largely concentrated in the southeastern provinces.

-Some poorly-regulated Chinese wet markets provided outlets for the wildlife trade industry that was estimated by the Chinese Academy of Engineering to employ roughly 14 million people and to be worth more than $73 billion in 2016, of which $59 billion was for fur rather than for food or medicinal purposes.
+Some poorly-regulated Chinese markets provided outlets for the wildlife trade industry that was estimated by the Chinese Academy of Engineering to employ roughly 14 million people and to be worth more than $73 billion in 2016, of which $59 billion was for fur rather than for food or medicinal purposes.